Panzer Dragoon Saga: Plot

 Edge, a mercenary hired by the Empire, guards an excavation site filled with artifacts from the Ancient Age, a vanished civilization.
 Fending off an ancient monster, he discovers a girl buried in a wall.
 The site is attacked by the mutinous Black Fleet, who seize the girl, kill Edge's companions and shoot Edge.
 Edge survives, escapes with the help of a mysterious flying dragon, and swears revenge on the Black Fleet leader, Craymen.

 Edge rescues Gash, a member of the Seekers, a scavenger group.
 Gash directs him to a nomadic caravan, where he learns the location of the Black Fleet.
 Edge defeats the fleet on his dragon, but learns that Craymen has already reached the Tower, an ancient structure of tremendous power.
 He fends off an attack by the girl from the excavation site, who has sworn allegiance to Craymen and rides an enormous dragon called Atolm.

 In the town of Zoah, Edge meets Paet, an engineer who offers information about the Tower in exchange for artifacts.
 Searching an ancient vessel for parts, Edge is captured and tortured by imperial soldiers but rescued by Gash.
 Paet reveals that the Tower can be reached via the ruins of Uru; there, Edge and the dragon are attacked again by the girl and Atolm.
 After the battle, Edge and the girl are separated from their dragons and fall into an ancient underground facility.
 They form a truce to escape.
-The girl explains that she is an ancient bio-engineered lifeform named Azel, created in the facility and designed to interface with ancient technology.
+The girl explains that she is an ancient bio-engineered life form named Azel, created in the facility and designed to interface with ancient technology.
 After Edge's dragon rescues them, Azel warns Edge that she will kill him if he crosses Craymen's path again.
 She leaves on Atolm.